cms-opendata-workshop/workshop2023-lesson-selection/_episodes/06-solutions.md

 - "Combine trigger, identification, and isolation information into a full selection for a specific physics process."
 keypoints:
 - "Triggers usually impose various kinematic restrictions on objects of interest."
-- "Final state objects produced promptly from the proton collision are typically required to have significant momentum, tight ID quality, and to be isolated (depending on the topology of the physics process."
+- "Final state objects produced promptly from the proton collision are typically required to have significant momentum, tight ID quality, and to be isolated (depending on the topology of the physics process)."
 - "Veto objects are typically selected using looser criteria so that the efficiency of the veto is very high."
 - "Correlations between objects can be used either to select specifically for signal events or reject background events."
 ---